-Advanced Spanish Language and Composition
+Advanced Spanish Language

 This course is aimed at students who have completed advanced grammar at the college level but do not have native oral fluency.
 Special attention is paid to grammar and vocabulary, in addition to notions, functions, and uses of the language in real speaking situations.
 Classroom instruction includes film viewing and participatory exercises.

-Intermediate Spanish Language / Intermediate Spanish Composition
+Upper Intermediate Spanish Language / Upper Intermediate Spanish Composition

 These courses are designed for students who cannot demonstrate advanced grammar knowledge of Spanish on the placement exam.
 Through an emphasis on writing, combined with a grammar review, students are expected to acquire functional and useful language skills for daily practice.